Insurance isn't the first concern for most people when they move, but it should be at the top of your list.

 If you’re renting a truck or van to move yourself, the rental company may offer you coverage.
 If something goes wrong and can be covered by the rental policy, a loss will not reflect on your own insurance coverage.
 However, the coverage they offer may not be enough to replace or repair damaged or lost items.

-Talk to your Trusted Choice agent about how your existing coverage would respond to a loss.
+Talk to your independent agent about how your existing coverage would respond to a loss.

 Don't Allow a Gap Between Policies at Your Old Home and New Home